Last Updated on March 31, 2021

 Liquid Confidence and Alcohol

 Does alcohol make you more confident?
 If you’re like many people, you can recall having a drink and feeling the discomfort lift as you begin to speak easier.
 An alcohol confidence booster may not seem like a big deal when used at the occasional party or social situation.
-But over time, that action may begin to form a pattern that trains your mind to drink.
+But over time, that action may begin to form a pattern1 that trains your mind to drink.

 Although it’s true alcohol lessens our inhibitions, that may not be the only factor making us feel more confident.
-In a 2012 study, 94 volunteers were told they’d randomly receive an alcoholic drink or a fake one (placebo).
+In a 2012 study2, 94 volunteers were told they’d randomly receive an alcoholic drink or a fake one (placebo).
 Those that believed their drink was alcoholic had more confidence and rated their performance higher, even if the drink contained no alcohol.
 Those that believed they had the placebo rated themselves lower, even if they actually had alcohol.

 Anxiety and Stress

-Although anyone can fall into this, if you have a history of alcoholism in your family, you may have more difficulty dealing with stress, leading to alcohol use problems.
+Although anyone can fall into this, if you have a history of alcoholism in your family, you may have more difficulty4 dealing with stress, leading to alcohol use problems.
 Other factors, like childhood neglect or abuse, can also make you more likely to use it as a stress crutch.

 Does alcohol numb emotional pain?
 The truth is, alcohol problems and depression are often present together (called a co-occurring disorder).

 In the short term, drinking can make you feel better by releasing endorphins—hormones that impart a positive feeling.
 We may also engage in emotional drinking for other reasons, such as a crutch to deal with grief.
-For example, in a 2020 UK study, 33 percent of young bereaved adults increased their alcohol use after their loved one’s death.
+For example, in a 2020 UK study5, 33 percent of young bereaved adults increased their alcohol use after their loved one’s death.